 - Motor: Most modern electric scooters use a small direct drive hub motor.
 Usually there is a single motor in the rear wheel, but on some high performance models there are motors on both wheels .
 Some older e-scooters use an indirect drive system – either a motor that drives the rear wheel using a belt or a friction drive motor.

-Right, so here goes! below are my reviews of the 5 best electric scooters currently available.
-I have chosen scooters to suit all riders and tastes, from 250w commuter scooters through to some seriously fast electric scooters for speed freaks!
+Right, so here goes! below are my reviews of the 10 best electric scooters currently available.
+I have chosen scooters to suit all riders and tastes, including some of the best electric scooters for commuting and some seriously fast electric scooters for speed freaks!
 All the e-scooters below have been carefully selected based on specification, customer reviews and value for money.